tkellehe/boostc/README.md

 # [boostc](https://tkellehe.github.io/boostc/)
 A library like [Boost _C++_](https://github.com/boostorg), but for C.
-Provides compile time decisions similar to templating in a simple API.
+Provides compile-time decisions similar to templating in a simple API.
 Also has polyfills for C standards.
 Documentation can be viewed [here](https://tkellehe.github.io/boostc/docs/).

-### Compile Time Requirement
+## Compile-time Goal
-Currently, the goal is to write all of the library as compile time insertions of the code.
+Currently, the goal is to implement the library as compile-time code insertions.
 This allows more flexibility and makes it closer to _Boost C++_.
-Another benefit is that you do not need to build this library.
+Another benefit is that you do not need to build the library.

-### Insertion Code Bloat
+## Insertion Code Bloat
-Since most interfaces are inlined code, this can cause binaries to be quite large.
+Since most interfaces are inline code, this can cause binaries to be quite large.
 A simple solution is to instantiate your own function to wrap the _boostc_ functions.
-Then the compiler will treat it as a single function and potentially reducing the size of binaries.
+Then the compiler can treat it as a single function and potentially reduce binary size.

-# high_resolution_clock
+## high_resolution_clock

-This interface provides a `std::chrono::high_resolution_clock` like interface but in _C_.
+This interface provides a `std::chrono::high_resolution_clock`-like interface in _C_.
-The `std::chrono::time_point<std::chrono::high_resolution_clock>` interface is not provided because `bstc_chrono_dur` provides the same level of control.
+The `std::chrono::time_point<std::chrono::high_resolution_clock>` type is not provided because the duration type (`bstc_chrono_hiresclk_dur_t`) already serves as the time-point representation.

 ```c
 #include <boostc/chrono.h>